Blonde Trouble

-Synopsis
+Plot

 Fred Stevens is an aspiring songwriter from Schenectady who journeys to New York City, hoping to make a name for himself.
 On the train he meets dental assistant Edna Baker, and the two embark upon a friendship that evolves into her falling for him.
 While struggling in Tin Pan Alley, Fred falls in with his composer partner's gold-digging sister-in-law Eileen.
 Eileen really becomes interested when she finds out Fred is carrying his life savings.